Lobo Carrasco

-Francisco José Carrasco Hidalgo (born 6 March 1959) is a Spanish retired football player and manager.
+Francisco José Carrasco Hidalgo (born 6 March 1959) is a Spanish former football player and manager.

-Nicknamed Lobo, he played as a winger spending most of his 14-year professional career with Barcelona (11 seasons).
-He won ten major titles with the club including the 1984–85 La Liga and three Cup Winners' Cups.
+Nicknamed Lobo, he played as a winger and spent most of his 14-year professional career with Barcelona (11 seasons).
+He won ten major titles with the club, including the 1984–85 La Liga and three Cup Winners' Cups.

 A Spain international for nine years, Carrasco represented the country at the 1986 World Cup and two European Championships.

 Club career

 Born in Alcoy, Alicante, Valencian Community, Carrasco was a product of the FC Barcelona youth system, and quickly made a name for himself in La Liga and Europe, with a brilliant display of creative dribbling.
 Having made his debut with the first team during 1978–79, he also shone in that season's UEFA Cup Winners' Cup final, a 4–3 thriller extra time win against Germany's Fortuna Düsseldorf.

-After more than 350 competitive appearances for the Blaugrana, winning the 1984–85 league title, Carrasco spent three seasons with Ligue 1 club FC Sochaux-Montbéliard.
-He retired after a short stint with UE Figueres, in a return to Catalonia.
+After 376 competitive appearances for the Blaugrana, winning the 1984–85 league title, Carrasco spent three seasons with Ligue 1 club FC Sochaux-Montbéliard.
+He retired following a short stint with UE Figueres, in a return to Catalonia.

-Subsequently, Carrasco became a manager: he finished 2005–06 at Atlético Malagueño, with the Andalusia team eventually being relegated from the second division.
+Subsequently, Carrasco became a manager: he finished 2005–06 at Atlético Malagueño, with the Andalusia team eventually being relegated from Segunda División.
 In the 2007–08 campaign, he coached lowly Real Oviedo.